beamlegacy/www/README.md

 - run `cp .env.example .env`
 - run `yarn start`

-You will now have a dev server running with hot reloading enabled for js by default (see CSS Hot Reload remark) the url to access it will be displayed in the console.
+You will now have a dev server running with hot reloading, always enabled for js, and for styles, based on you preferred env setting

+The url to access the dev server will be displayed in the console.

 ## Pages